ponylang/pony-tutorial/docs/testing/ponycheck.md

 ## Usage

-Writing property based tests in PonyCheck is done by implementing the trait [`Property1`](https://stdlib.ponylang.io/ponycheck-Property1).
-A [`Property1`](https://stdlib.ponylang.io/ponycheck-Property1) needs to define a type parameter for the type of the input sample, a [Generator](https://stdlib.ponylang.io/ponycheck-Generator) and a property function.
-Here is a minimal example to get a first feeling:
+Writing property based tests in PonyCheck is done by implementing the trait [`Property1`](https://stdlib.ponylang.io/PonyCheck-Property1).
+A [`Property1`](https://stdlib.ponylang.io/PonyCheck-Property1) needs to define a type parameter for the type of the input sample, a [`Generator`](https://stdlib.ponylang.io/PonyCheck-Generator) and a property function.
+Here is a minimal example:

 ```pony
 use "ponytest"